Too Late To Operate? Surgery Near End Of Life Is Common, Costly

 "If someone says they can't tolerate the best-case scenario — which involves them being in a nursing home — then maybe we shouldn't be doing this," Schwarze said.

 Maxine Stanich died in 2010, just after her 90th birthday.
-Although Redberg, had deactivated the defibrillator at Stanich's request, it remained in her chest.
+Although Redberg had deactivated the defibrillator at Stanich's request, it remained in her chest.

 Kaiser Health News is a nonprofit news service covering health issues.
 You can follow Liz Szabo on Twitter: @LizSzabo.